davidakennedy/davidakennedy.com/_src/about/index.md

 I’m an accessibility evangelist who loves the open web and open source code.
 I’ve contributed to [WordPress](https://wordpress.org/) and the WordPress community in the past.
 I've worked with great people at [Automattic](https://automattic.com/), [U.Group](https://u.group/), The [Consumer Financial Protection Bureau](http://www.consumerfinance.gov/) and [The Arc](http://www.thearc.org/) doing all sorts of web stuff.
 In another life, I use to write words instead of code as a journalist.

 I root for the Florida Gators and dig CrossFit-style workouts.
 I never turn down a taco or peanut butter and jelly sandwich.
 I read too many non-fiction books and play too many video games.
-I have a lovely wife, Joeleen, one awesome daughter, Skye, and a smart dog named Sunny.
+I have a lovely wife, Joeleen, one awesome daughter, Skye, a smart dog named Sunny, plus a cuddly cat named Marshmallow.

 You can learn more about my professional experience by visiting my [Linkedin profile](http://www.linkedin.com/in/davidakennedy).